Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 ### Grafana

-Grafana is installed with the following values for it's Helm chart (see comments for explanation):
+Grafana is installed with the following values for its Helm chart (see comments for explanation):

 ```yaml